Thursday, December 24, 2015

 Thursday, November 26, 2015

 Born Frances Marion Dee, in Los Angeles, she was literally named after her father who was stationed in LA in the military; her nickname was "Frankie Dee."
 She may have been born in the city where the motion picture industry was migrating from New Jersey to, but she actually grew up in Chicago.
 After her sophomore year of college, she, her mother, and her older sister took a summer vacation back out to Los Angeles.
 There, just a lark, she started working in movies as an extra, with no serious plans to become a real actress.
 Her only credit in the 1920's came in 1929, in Words and Music, it was a musical with two versions, one fully in mono and another that was entirely silent (not sure how you pull off a silent musical--I'd love to see it, but unfortunately, I can't, because it is yet another lost film!).
 She caught the bug and acted in films up to the year 1954, the year she quit acting to raise a family (she had three sons).
 She passed away in Norwalk Connecticut on 6 March 2004 at the age of 94.
+She was cremated and her ashes were scattered at sea.

 Wednesday, November 25, 2015

 Born in Salt Lake City, Utah, she followed her older Ivy into acting.
 She made her film debut in The Chain Invisible in 1916, obviously as a teenager, in an actual named part.
 She made more than 50 films, the bulk of her career, in the silent era.
 She made the successful change to talking parts in the late 1920's with her first full talkie coming in 1929 in The Canary Murder Case, she even did a turn as a Vamp in 1928 in Beware of Bachelors an early partial talkie.
 What she is most famous for is her third billing in Marnau's Sunrise, as "The Woman From The City;" which won 3 of the very first Oscars ever awarded.
 She continued her career well into the 1930's, but retired from acting when she Jazz musician Paul Whiteman, and never returned.
 She is portrayed Claudia Harrison in Peter Bogdanovich's The Cat's Meow (2001), which is a seriously fictionalized story based on what may or may not have happened early film pioneer Thomas Ince, that led to his death days after being on board newspaper mogul William Randolph Hearst's yacht one weekend in 1924.
 She died in Warrington, Pennsylvania on 13 December 1984.
 She shares a birthday with my son!
+She is interred at First Presbyterian Church of Ewing Cemetery in Ewing, New Jersey.

 |A fashion photo of her dating from 1927.|